 The fall semester voyage traditionally departs from coastal New England in early September.
 Destinations include the productive waters of one of the world’s most famous fishing grounds: Georges Bank, a “warm core ring” of near-tropical waters spun off from the Gulf Stream and the stunning rugged coastline of New England.

-The spring semester voyage traditionally takes place in February in the warm waters of the Florida Straits.
-Here we explore the origins of the Gulf Stream, sample the Gulf of Mexico and make landfall on the famous Dry Tortugas, home to 19th-century Fort Jefferson, marine habitats such as coral reefs, and one of the country’s most important bird sanctuaries.
+The spring semester voyage traditionally takes place in February in the warm waters of the Caribbean.
+Here we may explore the origins of the Gulf Stream, sample the Gulf of Mexico and make landfall on a small island fringed by coral reefs.